Tenerife

-Tenerife (/ˌtɛnəˈriːf(eɪ)/ TEN-ə-REEF-(ay); /es/; formerly spelled Teneriffe) is the largest and most-populous island of the Canary Islands, an autonomous community of Spain.
-With a land area of 2034.38 km2 and a population of 969,691 inhabitants as of October 2025, it is the most-populous island in Spain and the entire Macaronesia region.
-Tenerife is also home to 42.7% of the total population of the archipelago.
+Tenerife (/ˌtɛnəˈriːf(eɪ)/ TEN-ə-REEF-(ay); /es/; formerly spelled Teneriffe) is the largest and most-populous island of the Canary Islands, an autonomous community of Spain, located in the Atlantic Ocean off the northwestern coast of Africa.
+With an area of 2034.38 km2 and a population of 972,018 in 2026, it is the largest island in Macaronesia, and the most populous island in both Macaronesia and Spain.
+Tenerife is dominated by Teide, a volcanic peak that is the highest mountain in Spain and the highest point in the Atlantic islands.